jonniebigodes/freecodecampdynamicwebapps/readme.md

 * [Express] - fast node.js network app framework
 * [Webpack] - fast packaging framework for deployment
 * [Mongodb] - Best of relational with the innovations of NOSQL
+* [React] - Javascript library for building user interfaces
+* [React-Bootstrap] - The popular frontend framework built to be used with React

 And of course the implementation of the challenges themselves are open source with a [git-repo-url] on GitHub.